Is the Woodcock-Johnson Test right for my child?

 There are many nationally standardized tests available for homeschoolers, but the Woodcock-Johnson has many features which set it apart.

 Most standardized tests are grade specific "bubble" tests-- timed, multiple choice tests where your child chooses the right answer and fills in the bubble.
 The Woodcock-Johnson is different in every way.
-First it is not graded.
+First, it is not administered in a particular grade.
 A professional test administrator starts your child at a level which will be easy for them and lets them work their way up till they can no longer do the work.
 They can go as high as they are capable with no regard to their grade.
 This is great for kids who excel in at least one of their subject areas.
 Most of the Woodcock-Johnson is not timed.
 (There are timed portions if the test administrator uses them, but I do not, unless the parent orders that portion in addition to the 9 batteries I already give.)
 By not having a timer going there is much less stress involved for the student.
 Slow students are not penalized for being slow.
 Their score reflects their knowledge, not their speed.

 The Woodcock-Johnson is also great for kids with reading difficulties, including bright younger children who have knowledge in other areas which out passes their reading, such as math, social studies, or science.
 The only areas of the test which the student must read totally on their own are the reading portions.
 Therefore, their reading ability does not affect their other subject scores in a negative way.